REFYSE/Skin-Lesion-Classifier/README.md

 ### A lightweight ensemble of EfficientNets

-The current models in `./ensemble` are the final 82.1% BMCA nad 84.2% accuracy with a ~30ms inference time using a P100 GPU
+The current models in `./ensemble` are the final 82.1% BMCA and 84.2% accuracy with a ~30ms inference time using a P100 GPU